urvashi-lab/WanderLust/README.md

 ---

 ## 📌 About the Project

 This project follows the **MVC (Model-View-Controller)** architecture, ensuring clean separation of concerns.
 The **Model** handles the database, the **View** manages the UI with EJS templates, and the **Controller** deals with the logic.
 This structure made it easy to scale features and keep the code organized.
+Here's the official link do check it out:https://wanderlust-7q96.onrender.com/

 ---